 Colombia airmen plunge to death wrapped in flag during stunt

-BOGOTA, Colombia (AP) — Two members of Colombia*s air force have plunged to their deaths wrapped in their nation*s flag when a cable hanging from a helicopter snapped while they were performing a mid-air stunt.
+BOGOTA, Colombia (AP) — Two members of Colombia*s air force plunged to their deaths wrapped in their nation*s flag when a cable hanging from a helicopter snapped while they were performing a mid-air stunt Sunday.

 Videos circulating on social media show the moment when the two airmen fall to their death.
 Moments earlier they had been clinging to a metal cable and waving to the crowd below while carrying a giant Colombian flag through the air.

-Colombia*s Defense Ministry says it is investigating the causes of the tragedy.
+Colombia*s Defense Ministry said it is investigating the causes of the tragedy.

 View Comments